Security-Onion-Solutions/securityonion-docs/grid.rst

 Grid
 ====

-:ref:`soc` includes a Grid page which allows you to quickly check the status of all nodes in your grid.
+:ref:`soc` includes a Grid interface which allows you to quickly check the status of all nodes in your grid.

 .. image:: images/grid.png
   :target: _images/grid.png